 - Time to permanent residency 60

 temporary residency benefits

 |total fees dependent -18||€180|

-Estonia is a world leader in digital governance and is one of the most digital advanced countries.
-All Estonians receive a digital ID card that gives them access to around 4,000 services online, from managing their finances, registering companies, signing digital contracts, paying taxes or asking for prescriptions, even voting.
+Estonia is a world leader in digital governance and is one of the most digitally advanced countries.
+All Estonians receive a digital ID card that gives them access to around 4,000 services online, from managing their finances, registering companies, signing digital contracts, paying taxes or asking for prescriptions, and even voting.
 They are also pioneers in the conception and implementation of the E-Residency, a transnational digital identity card for non-residents issued and backed by the Estonian Government.